Vice President (VP), Construction Management Operations Salary

 Popular Skills for Vice President (VP), Construction Management Operations

-Survey results show that VPs of Construction Management Operations typically report just a few professional skills.
+Survey takers who work as VPs of Construction Management Operations usually report a few specific skills.
 Most notably, skills in Contractor Management, Project Management, Operations Management, and Construction Estimating are correlated to pay that is above average.
-Skills that pay less than market rate include Construction Estimating.
+Skills that are correlated to lower pay, on the other hand, include Construction Estimating.
 Most people skilled in Construction Estimating are similarly competent in Operations Management.

 Pay by Experience Level for Vice President (VP), Construction Management Operations